 4. Roux 61 Seafood & Grill

-My husband chose the fried chicken tender plate with slaw and fries, while I went a bit heavier with the grilled chicken breast topped with sautéed onions, mushrooms, and creamy Swiss cheese.
-I chose grilled veggies and the stuffed potato casserole, which I highly recommend.
-Our food was delicious and the service friendly and fast.
-I can see why this is one of the top 5 restaurants in the city.
+My husband opted for the fried chicken tender plate with slaw and fries, while I indulged in a grilled chicken breast topped with sautéed onions, mushrooms, and creamy Swiss cheese.
+I also had the grilled veggies and the stuffed potato casserole, which I highly recommend.

 5. Fat Mama’s Tamales

 Have you ever heard of Fat Mama’s “Knock-You-Naked” margarita mix?
 I discovered it at a travel conference a couple of years ago and it has been a game-changer for making the perfect margarita at home.
 It’s incredibly easy to use and always results in a delicious drink.

 During our visit to Natchez, we made a stop at Fat Mama’s Tamales for a quick bite and a drink.
 This Mexican restaurant is famous for its tamales and margaritas.
 The atmosphere inside is colorful and artsy, while the outdoor patio is laid-back, warm, and welcoming.
 It’s a counter-service place, but also offers a convenient drive-thru option.

 I decided to try their boudin, a Cajun pork and rice sausage link, accompanied by their fire & ice pickles.
 Let me tell you, if you’re a pickle fan, these are a must-try.
 They were so good that I could have easily eaten a whole jar!